kubedb/docs/docs/guides/qdrant/monitoring/using-prometheus-operator.md

 Here,

 - `monitor.agent: prometheus.io/operator` indicates that we are going to monitor this Qdrant cluster using Prometheus operator.

+- `monitor.prometheus.exporter.port` specifies the port for the Prometheus exporter.
+Qdrant exposes metrics on port `6333`.

 - `monitor.prometheus.serviceMonitor.labels` specifies that KubeDB should create `ServiceMonitor` with these labels.